bentbot/HTML-Phone/README.md

 # HTML-Phone
-Call and Receive in HTML
+Call and Receive in HTML with  [SIPml5](https://github.com/DoubangoTelecom/sipml5)

 ## Version 1
 This is the first version of HTML Phone.
 It is a single page HTML file capable of making and recieving calls.